LPN Admission Requirements and Process

 - Professional Nursing Program Application deadline: October 15th

-- Associate of Arts or Associate of Science Degree or a Diploma in Nursing with completion of a 66 or more University Credits.
+- Diploma in Nursing with completion of a 66 or more University Credits or Associate of Arts or Associate of Science degree.

 - The completion of the following courses with a “C” or higher are required for admission:

 a.
 Biology 220/220L & 221/221L: Anatomy and Physiology I and II with lab